liip/LiipImagineBundle/Resources/doc/asset-versioning.rst

 you changed the settings of a filter set.

 If you use ``framework.assets.version``, change the asset version in that case.
+If you use ``framework.assets.json_manifest_path``, then rebuild the manifest in your asset pipeline.
+Note that your versioning string might be calculated using a content hash.
+Changing a filter setting in these cases will *not* bust the previous cache.
+Either rename your filter in that case or use a different versioning strategy within your asset pipeline that ensures a new hash for each build.
 If you do not use Symfony asset versioning, set the ``liip_imagine.twig.assets_version`` parameter.
 Note that you still need to clear/refresh the cached images to have them updated, the asset version is only